magento/merchdocs/src/getting-started/contribute.md

    {:.bs-callout-info}
    If you get a validation error message about signing a Contributor License Agreement (CLA), click **Details** to open the license agreement.
 Sign the agreement, if acceptable.
 Return to your pull request and continue.

 That's it!
-Magento Docs team members will review and merge your PR so that your changes can be included in our automated publishing process.
+Adobe Commerce Docs team members will review and merge your PR so that your changes can be included in our automated publishing process.

 ### Author a new section or page

-We recognize that our partners and customers have a great deal of knowledge from their real-world experiences with Magento.
-When you share your knowledge, the whole Magento community benefits.
-A new page based on how you solved an ecommerce requirement in Magento, for example, is a great addition to our User Guide.
+We recognize that our partners and customers have a great deal of knowledge from their real-world experiences with Commerce products.
+When you share your knowledge, the whole Commerce community benefits.
+A new page based on how you solved an ecommerce requirement, for example, is a great addition to our User Guide.

 Our [GitHub wiki][5] provides detailed information about authoring content, our markdown syntax, and page navigation.